 Unless you have a local EV friend who knows all the good spots to charge, you’re going to need an app or two to find these free EV charging options.
 Other than filtering out paid locations in a specific network’s software, there’s one go-to platform that functions as that knowledgeable friend for all EV drivers: Plugshare.

-Available as both an app or desktop search tool, Plugshare is a crowdsourced platform that shows almost every free charging option that early adopter EV drivers have stumbled upon.
-Just select your connector type, uncheck the “Payment Required” option in the site’s filters, and browse areas of interest to see where you might charge an EV for free.
+Available as both an app and desktop search tool, Plugshare is a crowdsourced platform that shows almost every free charging option that early adopter EV drivers have stumbled upon.
+Just select your connector type, uncheck the “Payment Required” or "Requires Fees" option in the site’s filters, and browse areas of interest to see where you might charge an EV for free.

 In any case, another positive of Plugshare is that it allows users to leave feedback on their charging experience via check-ins and rates the location accordingly, so savvy drivers can dismiss locations with poor scores and focus on those that previous visitors trust.